Konamiman/Nextor/docs/Nextor 2.0 User Manual.md

 ### 2.6.
 Z80 access mode

-In MSX Turbo-R computers MSX-DOS 2 always switches to the Z80 CPU when accessing a disk driver.
-Nextor will never change the CPU when accessing drivers attached to a Nextor kernel, but when accessing drivers attached to a MSX-DOS kernel it is possible to have the Z80 access mode active or not.
+In MSX Turbo-R computers, MSX-DOS 2 always switches to the Z80 CPU when accessing a disk driver.
+Nextor will never change the CPU when accessing drivers attached to a Nextor kernel, but when accessing drivers attached to a MSX-DOS kernel it may be required to have the Z80 access mode active.
 When active, Nextor will switch to Z80 before accessing the driver, as MSX-DOS does.
 See _[3.4.7.
 Z80MODE: the Z80 access mode tool](#347-z80mode-the-z80-access-mode-tool)_.

 The Z80 access mode is active by default for all MSX-DOS drivers.
 It is possible to switch it on or off on a per driver basis (it is not possible to change it for specific drive letters).